 Except for Promoter Group Entities, M/s.
-Titanium Venture and M/s.
-Kapadia, our Promoters and members of our Promoter Group do not have any common pursuits.
-For further details please refer to chapter titled "Risk Factors" on page 17 of this Draft Prospectus.
+Titaanium Venture, M/s Tejus, M/s.
+Kapadia and M/s.
+Rohit Trade, our Promoters and members of our Promoter Group do not have any common pursuits.
+For further details please refer to chapter titled "Risk Factors" on page 17 of this Prospectus.